bdesanctis/bamdam/README.md

 - **TaxNodeID**: The tax node ID from the lca file.
 - **TaxName**: The tax name from the lca file.
 - **TotalReads**: The number of reads assigned to that node or underneath.
 - **Duplicity**: The average number of times a k-mer has been seen, where the k-mers are from reads assigned to that node or underneath.
-Should be close to 1 (equivalent to no duplicated k-mers) unless coverage is high.
+Should be close to 1 (equivalent to no duplicated k-mers) unless coverage is high or breadth of coverage is uneven.
 - **MeanDust**: The average DUST score for reads assigned to that node or underneath.
 This is a measure of read set complexity based on trinucleotide counts which ranges from 0 to 100, where 100 is the least complex, and below 7 is roughly "high complexity".
 - **Damage+1**: The proportion of reads assigned to that node or underneath where every alignment of that read had a C->T on the 5' (+1) position.
 - **Damage-1**: The proportion of reads assigned to that node or underneath where every alignment of that read had a C->T if single stranded, or a G->A if double stranded, on the 3' (-1) position.